 PetSafe Swaps & Nutrition

 Quick answer: Gooseberry is generally considered safe for most healthy rabbits when fed in moderation.
-Aim for about Bite-sized portion as a treat. and keep it within their daily calorie allowance.
+Aim for about 2-3 ripe gooseberries per 2 lbs body weight, once or twice per week. and keep it within their daily calorie allowance.

 Toxic level